Main research topics in the Vibrations Department

 The Vibrations Department is divided into the following main areas of research:

-In the field of SHM, research is being carried out on the combination, application and further development of vibration-based global SHM algorithm, which are applicable to measured data of rotor blades, supporting structures of wind turbines or to civil engineering structures.
-Another important target of the group is to derive suitable FE-models and methods for model-based SHM.
-Essential requirements for all methods are robustness and modularity.
+In the field of SHM, research is being carried out on the combination, application, and further development of vibration-based global SHM algorithms, which are applicable to measured data on rotor blades, supporting structures of wind turbines, or civil engineering structures.
+Essential requirements for all methods are robustness and modularity, as well as considering uncertainties to make a probabilistic statement about the condition of the monitored structure possible.

 In acoustics, current research focuses on the investigation of atmospheric and topographic conditions on the sound propagation due to operating wind turbines.
 To this end, numerical forecast models as well as experimental concepts, based on extensive measurements, are being developed to validate both complex numerical models and analytical approaches.